Skip to main content

 This emphasis has often been ignored or justified away, with real consequences.
 Many today hesitate to enter churches not because of a rejection of Christ or Scripture, but because the gospel has become associated with pressure, obligation, and financial manipulation.
 That association did not arise from apostolic teaching; it arose from doctrine detached from Paul’s pastoral wisdom.

-Vocation in the church, if there is to be one, should be a public servant one, like policemen, firemen, teachers...
-The love of money is the root of all evil.
-If there is no limit to how much money ministers make or no limit to their entitlement then it invites wolves, not servants.
+Vocation in the church (if there is to be one, Paul argues against) should be a public servant one, like policemen, firemen, teachers...
+The love of money is the root of all evil so if there is no limit to how much money ministers make or no limit to their entitlement (no inheritance in the land as the priests of the Mosaic covenant were limited), then it invites wolves, not servants.

 Law, Grace, and Doctrinal Regression